SUMMER IN THE HUDSON VALLEY & CATSKILLS

 Bannerman's Castle - Historic castle on the Hudson River.

 HUDSON VALLEY WINERIES

 The Shawangunk Wine Trail is nestled betweeen the famous Shawangunk Mountain range and the majestic Hudson River.
-The trail is composed of ten family-owned wineries from New Paltz in Ulster County to Warwick in Orange County, along with a dozen associate members dedicated to making the Hudson Valley a memorable experience for wine the lovers.
+The trail is composed of several family-owned wineries from New Paltz in Ulster County to Warwick in Orange County, along with a dozen associate members dedicated to making the Hudson Valley a memorable experience for wine the lovers.

 The ten wineries on the trail all follow the tradition of wine making established by the early French Huguenot settlers who brought their wine-making expertise to the valley over 300 years ago.

 Every winery is different.
 Small to medium-sized, all proud of their well-crafted red and white wines that range from bone dry to dessert sweet.
 Tasters will find sparkling wines, French/American varietals and blends, New York State and Hudson Valley wines, and even some beautifully made sweet wines.

 This young, thriving industry has recently become well known for its prize-winning wines across the nation.

 For more information about Hudson Valley wineries, visit: